Muhamed4/Data_Structure-Algorithms/README.md

 ## Competitive Programming

-> This is not just my journey with data structure, algorithms and problem solving, I had a long journey with competitive programming, which i will explain it in the following section below.
+> This is not just my journey with data structure, algorithms and problem solving, I had a long journey with `competitive programming`, which i will explain it in the following section below.

-Welcome to the Competitive Programming section of this repository!
+Welcome to the `Competitive Programming` section of this repository!
 Competitive programming is a fascinating domain that combines problem-solving skills with programming prowess.
 In this section, I'll share insights into my journey in competitive programming, highlighting achievements and experiences gained along the way.

 ### Introduction

-Competitive programming involves solving algorithmic challenges and computational problems within a specified time frame.
+`Competitive programming` involves solving algorithmic challenges and computational problems within a specified time frame.
 It's not just about writing code; it's about crafting efficient solutions under time constraints.
 Whether you're a seasoned competitor or just starting, the world of competitive programming offers a unique opportunity to hone your skills, learn new techniques, and engage with a vibrant community of like-minded individuals.

 ### My Achievements

-Over the journey of my competitive programming, I've had the privilege of achieving milestones and gaining valuable experiences.
+Over the journey of my `competitive programming`, I've had the privilege of achieving milestones and gaining valuable experiences.
 Here are some notable achievements:

 - I have participated in [ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest) competitions several times, you can find my ICPC profile here [Muhamed Morsi](https://icpc.global/ICPCID/TI7G73Z1791O), where I proudly showcase my achievements and journey in the `International Collegiate Programming Contest` (ICPC).
     - > What is [ICPC](https://en.wikipedia.org/wiki/International_Collegiate_Programming_Contest) ?
-        - The International Collegiate Programming Contest (ICPC) is a premier global programming competition where university students from around the world engage in solving algorithmic challenges.
+        - `The International Collegiate Programming Contest (ICPC)` is a premier global programming competition where university students from around the world engage in solving algorithmic challenges.
 It provides a platform to showcase problem-solving skills, teamwork, and programming proficiency.
 The thrill of tackling diverse problem sets and the invaluable lessons learned during these competitions significantly contribute to the growth of participants as programmers.

 - I have reached the `Specialist`(Almost `Expert`) rank on [Codeforces](https://codeforces.com/), a testament to my dedication, perseverance, and love for algorithmic problem-solving.
 With a track record of participation in over `135 online contests on Codeforces`, I've successfully tackled and conquered more than `+2500 problems`, spanning various difficulty levels and employing a diverse range of data structures and algorithms.
 You can explore my Codeforces profile here [Muhamed_Morsi](https://codeforces.com/profile/Muhamed_Morsi), where the journey from a novice to a Specialist unfolds.
     - > What is [Codeforces](https://codeforces.com/) ?
-        - Codeforces stands as a premier online competitive programming platform, hosting regular contests that challenge programmers worldwide.
+        - `Codeforces` stands as a premier online competitive programming platform, hosting regular contests that challenge programmers worldwide.

 #### All platforms I practice problems on :
 - [LeetCode](https://leetcode.com/Muhamed_Morsi/)